top of page

 OTHER WORLDS

-My studio is filled with 17th-century engravings, apotropaic talismans, vinyl disks, memento mori, and artifacts drawn from disparate cultural histories — not as static relics, but as catalytic material.
-Drafted into the work, their forms are staged, photographed, tested, and reconfigured, entering new relationships that extend beyond their original contexts.
+17th-century engravings, apotropaic talismans, geologic specimens, memento mori, and museum artifacts drawn from disparate cultural histories permeate the work—not as static relics, but as catalytic material.
+Their forms are staged, photographed, and transformed, entering new relationships that extend beyond their original contexts.

-Each tableau evolves through a sustained cycle of staging, layering, painting, collage, erasure, photography, and digital reconstruction.
-Often unfolding over years, the work moves through successive states until it settles into a charged balance, its sources still visible yet transformed.
+Each composition evolves through a meditative cycle of photography, layering, painting, erasure, and digital reconstruction.
+Often unfolding over years, the process moves through successive states until transfigured—its sources still visible, yet fundamentally altered.

-It is not a sober or orderly vision.
-The work sustains a disciplined intoxication — a tension between memory and rupture, between Mnemosyne and Dionysus — excess contained within deliberate structure.
+This is not a sober or orderly vision.
+The work sustains a disciplined intoxication: a tension between documentary memory and digital rupture, between Mnemosyne and Dionysus—excess held within deliberate structure.

 The resulting images are constructed fields in which sacred and profane, antique and modern, analog and digital elements remain in active tension.
-Each composition becomes a site where the underlying latticework stands revealed.
+Each composition captures a suspended moment in which the underlying latticework of the Macrocosmi Fabrica is briefly rent.

 James Mansour